joshuablake/blog/_posts/2023-04-23-gamma-poisson.md

 [^rate]: The rate of an event is the average (mean) number of events that occur per unit time.
 For example, the number of births per year or pandemic per decade.

-In 2022, Jamie Sevilla and Ege Erdill published a [blog post](https://epochai.org/blog/a-time-invariant-version-of-laplace-s-rule) that proposed a more robust alternative: the gamma-Poisson model.
+In 2022, Jamie Sevilla and Ege Erdil published a [blog post](https://epochai.org/blog/a-time-invariant-version-of-laplace-s-rule) that proposed a more robust alternative: the gamma-Poisson model.
 This model is time- or scale-invariant, meaning that the choice of scale does not affect the results.
-In this post, we will delve deeper into the gamma-Poisson model, exploring its assumptions and how to fully utilise the posterior predictions, and finally recommending an alternative to Sevilla and Erdill's suggested prior.
+In this post, we will delve deeper into the gamma-Poisson model, exploring its assumptions and how to fully utilise the posterior predictions, and finally recommending an alternative to Sevilla and Erdil's suggested prior.

 There are three main recommendations in this post.

 1. Consider the assumptions behind your model, particularly that the rate of events is constant and that the times between events are independent.
 3. Use the full posterior, including both the uncertainty in the event rate and the inherent randomness in when events occur, when making forecasts.
-2. Consider the $\text{Gamma(1/3, 0)}$ prior when no prior information is available (recommended by [Kerman (2011)](https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-5/issue-none/Neutral-noninformative-and-informative-conjugate-beta-and-gamma-prior-distributions/10.1214/11-EJS648.full) as a "neutral prior"), rather than the $\text{Gamma}(1, 0)$ recommended by Sevilla and Erdill.
+2. Consider the $\text{Gamma(1/3, 0)}$ prior when no prior information is available (recommended by [Kerman (2011)](https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-5/issue-none/Neutral-noninformative-and-informative-conjugate-beta-and-gamma-prior-distributions/10.1214/11-EJS648.full) as a "neutral prior"), rather than the $\text{Gamma}(1, 0)$ recommended by Sevilla and Erdil.

 ## The gamma-Poisson model